What are senior fitness exercises and why should we bother to do them? Will the benefits be greater than the effort?

 Building and maintaining muscle makes day to day tasks a little easier and helps makes bones stronger and more dense … the added benefit, it breaks down fat.

-At this time of your life there's no excuses for not exercising.
+At any time of your life there's no excuses for not exercising.
 Now is the perfect time to get your body into shape!

 Most people don't stay with an exercise program long enough to enjoy the benefits.
 Instead they start out too hard, get sore or injured and quit, then later feel guilty for quitting and start up again too hard … and the cycle repeats itself!

-Start by easy walking, two or three times a week with a gentle before and after stretching routine.
+Start by easy walking, two or three times a week with a before and after stretching routine.
 Once you start to feel comfortable with this, increase the time and the number of times a week.
-After a few weeks you can add the weight training.
+Then after a few weeks you can add the weight training.

 Alternate exercise types such as endurance one day and then a relaxing yoga or pilates session the next.
 This way, your body can recuperate after working hard.
 Finally, keep yourself hydrated and don't push yourself if you don't feel well.